Bojhena Se Bojhena (TV series): Plot

-6 months leap

-Krishnendu owns ASR's properties and Pakhi's condition worsens gradually.
-Radhe, ASR's lookalike is introduced in Udaygarh when the family visits.
+Krishnendu acquires ASR's properties, and Pakhi's condition worsens gradually.
+Radhe, ASR's lookalike, is introduced in Udaygarh when the family visits.
 Radhe and his family members, Baisaa and Bijli (her daughter) come to the Singha Roy house.
-Pakhi is convinced that Radhe is ASR and fakes her intention of marrying Krishnendu, much to his happiness, when Radhe reveals that he is indeed ASR.
+Pakhi is convinced that Radhe is ASR and fakes her intention of marrying Krishnendu, much to his happiness, Radhe then reveals that he is indeed ASR.
 Krishnendu is arrested and sent to jail.
 Now, Bijli comes in between ASR and Pakhi.
-A new character, Raj, is introduced who is trying to get revenge on the Singha Roy family because his father had left him and his mother for ASR's mother.
-However, misunderstanding is cleared and he leaves.
+A new character, Raj, is introduced, who is trying to get revenge on the Singha Roy family because his father had left him and his mother for ASR's mother.
+However, misunderstanding is cleared, and he leaves.
 Khushi, Pakhi's twin sister, is introduced and her fiancé, Arnab.
 The show ends on a happy note with Khushi and Arnab getting married.